Robust and Provably Monotonic Networks: Monotonic Lipschitz Networks

 \paragraph{\texorpdfstring{Lip$^1$}{Lip-1} constrained models} Fully connected networks can be Lipschitz bounded by constraining the matrix norm of all weights \cite{p_norm_paper, spectral2018}.
 Given the fully connected network with activation $\sigma$

 where $W^m$ is the weight matrix of layer $m$, $g(\bm{x})$ satisfies Eq.~\eqref{sigma_lipschitz} if

 and $\sigma$ has a Lipschitz constant less than or equal to 1.
 There are multiple ways to enforce Eq.~\eqref{eqn:matrix_norm_sigma}.
-Two possibilities that involve scaling by the operator norm of the weight matrix \cite{p_norm_paper} are:
+Two possibilities that involve scaling by the operator norm of the weight matrix \cite{p_norm_paper} are

 In our studies thus far, the latter variant seems to train slightly better.
 However, in some cases it might be useful to use the former to avoid the scale imbalance between the neural network's output and the residual connection used to induce monotonicity.

 In order to satisfy Eq.~\eqref{eqn:matrix_norm_sigma}, it is not necessary to divide the entire matrix by its 1-norm.
 It is sufficient to ensure that the absolute sum over each column is constrained:

 This novel normalization scheme tends to give even better training results in practice.
 While Eq.~\eqref{eq:column_wise_norm} is not suitable as a general-purpose scheme, {\em e.g.}\ it would not work in convolutional networks, its performance in training in our analysis motivates further study of this approach in future work.